Acquisition of railways by the Lower Silesian Voivodeship: Kamienna Góra–Jelenia Góra and Mysłakowice–Karpacz railways

 The railway to Karpacz and Kowary operated from 1895 to 1986 for Kowary and until 2000 for Karpacz.
 Pre-war electrification was dismantled in 1945 by Soviet forces south of the Wałbrzych–Jelenia Góra railway.
 A 2020 feasibility study for Opole Wschodnie–Opole Port railway, Kamienna Góra–Jelenia Góra railway, and Mysłakowice–Karpacz railway included re-electrification, later abandoned.
 These railways were acquired on 8 June 2021.
 Renovation began with the Jelenia Góra–Mysłakowice section, funded by the Polish Deal program, with Infrakol from Jawor as the contractor.
 Works involved removing 3,800 trees, dismantling old tracks, and replacing ballast.
 Plans remain for the Mysłakowice–Ogorzelec–Pisarzowice–Kamienna Góra section.
 Kowary secured 4.5 million PLN from the Polish Deal for station renovation, including a tourist information center, the Kowary Craft Museum, and a library.

 A tender for preparatory works on the Mysłakowice–Karpacz railway was issued on 15 December 2022, receiving 11 bids.
 Construction began in March 2023.
+The line was officially opened on the 13 June 2025, with regular passenger operations running from Jelenia Góra station commencing on the 15th.